-Chapter 15.
-EXCEPTIONS
+CHAPTER 15 EXCEPTIONS

-Article 15.1.
-General Exceptions
+Article 15.1: General Exceptions

-1. For the purposes of Chapter 2 (Trade in Goods), Chapter 3 (Rules of Origin), Chapter 4 (Customs Procedures and Trade

-Facilitation), Chapter 5 (Sanitary and Phytosanitary Measures), and Chapter 6 (Technical Barriers to Trade), Article XX of the GAIT 1994 and its interpretative note are incorporated into and form part of this Agreement, mutatis mutandis.

-- 2. For the purposes of Chapters 8 (Trade in Services) and Chapter 9 (Digital Trade) (1), Article XIV of the GATS, including its footnotes, is incorporated into and forms part of this Agreement, mutatis mutandis. - (1) This paragraph is without prejudice to whether a Party considers a digital product to be a good or service.
+- 1. For the purposes of Chapter 2 (Trade in Goods), Chapter 3 (Rules of Origin), Chapter 4 (Customs Procedures and Trade Facilitation), Chapter 5 (Sanitary and Phytosanitary Measures), and Chapter 6 (Technical Barriers to Trade), Article XX of the GATT 1994 and its interpretative note are incorporated into and form part of this Agreement, mutatis mutandis. - 2.
+For the purposes of Chapters 8 (Trade in Services) and Chapter 9 (Digital Trade)1, Article XIV of the GATS, including its footnotes, is incorporated into and forms part of this Agreement, mutatis mutandis.

-Article 15.2.
-Security Exceptions
+Article 15.2: Security Exceptions